 Q-400: What is the warranty on your burr bits?

-Place the dresser close to the wheel while the machine is off.
+Place the bench grinding wheel dresser close to the bench grinding wheel while the machine is off.
 Start the grinder and wait until the wheel is running at full speed.
 Slowly raise the handle of the dresser until the stars make contact with the wheel, then move the dresser back and forth across the face of the wheel while it continues to run.

 Q-402: I plan on adapting an old Ryobi Miter box to chop saw.
-Can I use the Forney ITEM# 71860 10" metal chop saw blade?
+Can I use a Forney 10" metal chop saw blade?

-The 71860 10" chop saw blade would be fine to use on your saw.
-It's designed to be used at a maximum of 6100 RPM and the research I did on the saw shows they aren't quite that fast.
+The ITEM #71860 10" chop saw blade would be fine to use on your saw.
+It's designed to be used at a maximum of 6100 RPM.

 Q-404: What is your best 6" X .04"-.045" Type 1 or Type 27 cut off wheel with a 7/8" arbor?

 Q-405: Can I use the mini sanding and flap discs (2 and 3 inch) on a power drill to polish/grind slag off blacksmith projects?